Hocuspocus (1953 film): Plot

-After the unsuccessful painter Hilmar Kjerulf has supposedly died, interest in his paintings rises significantly.
-One of his worshippers is the President of the criminal court, who has to trial over his soft-spoken widow Agda Kjerulf.
-She is accused of having drowned her husband in a lake and simply defends herself by remaining silent or theatrically dropping unconscious.
+After the mediocre painter Hilmar Kjerulf has vanished, interest in his paintings rose significantly.
+One of his new admirers who acquired a painting is the President of the criminal court, handling the case of his soft-spoken widow Agda Kjerulf when she is accused of having drowned her inept husband in a lake.
+She simply defends herself by remaining silent or theatrically dropping unconscious until her lawyer steps down and she is to be sentenced.

 A mysterious person warns the court president several times that somebody wants to kill him on a certain date, and the supposed victim calls for his friend and lawyer, Mr. Graham, to come for support.
+The mysterious visitor shows up, and demonstrates evidence seemingly proving that Mr. Graham is about to kill his friend with poison.
+They call the police who handcuffs him, but he frees himself quickly.

+Revealing his identity as Peer Bille, son of a famous circus family, formerly an illusionist, speed painter, escape artist, he confesses that the evidence he just presented is nothing but "hocuspocus", sleight of hand tricks like sugar in the wine and a forged ticket pulled from the sleeve.
+He urges the court president to take a particularly critical look at the evidence in the current case and even hands him the weapon that killed Kjerulf, a razor.

-The mysterious visitor shows up, revealing his identity as Peer Bille, son of a famous circus artist and manager, and demonstrates some false evidences pointing to Mr. Graham plotting to kill his friend.
-He reveals that proof to be sleight of hand "hocuspocus" and insists the court president to treat evidence, especially evidence concerning his recent courtcase, as critic as possible.
-The next day in court the President learns, that attourney Peer Bille has taken over the defence of Mrs. Kjerulf because her lawyer has stepped down.
-Bille and the state attorney try to reconstruct the last day of the late painter.
-Bille can make some points but confusion rises, when witness Kiebutz testifies that Mrs. Kjerulf has received conjugational visit from a man right after the supposed death of Mr. Kjerulf.
+The next day in court the President learns, that the new attorney that has taken over the defence of Mrs. Kjerulf is Peer Bille who, in order to not remain a cheap "hocuspocus" all his life, had been kicked from his fathers circus' to learn a proper profession, law.
+Bille and the state attorney try to reconstruct the last day of the late painter, bringing in exhibits like a suspended rowing boat.
+Bille can make some points but confusion arises when witness Kiebutz testifies that Mrs. Kjerulf has received conjugational visits from a man soon after the supposed death of Mr. Kjerulf.
 Eventually Mr. Graham is allowed to investigate and succeeds in proving Peer Bille to be much more than a counsellor for Mrs. Kjerulf.

-As tides turn against Bille, he and his accomplice reveal the whole plot and the real reason, how and why painter Hilmar Kjerulf died but actually has not died at all.
+Now the tides turn against Bille, who, as a "hocuspocus", also is an escape artist.
+And a speed painter.